alexander-nolan/cv/alexander-nolan-cv.md

 - Migrated existing ETL process into Azure Data Factory – Converted SSIS packages into Azure compatible versions and moved them into Azure SQL DB (SSISDB) using the Azure-SSIS integration runtime.
 Created ETL workflow in Azure Data Factory (ADF) with the same functionality as the existing on-prem workflow.
 - Given lead on another project which is due to commence after the current one.
 This is also migrating a SaaS application into AKS
 - Responsible for managing and maintaining Azure AD groups and delegating permissions to other users within the tenant.
 Identified multiple improvements that could be made in terms of user management, security and costing.
 - Running monthly training sessions for other engineers to attend.
-Currently we’re focusing on Docker and Kubernetes.
+Currently we're focusing on Docker and Kubernetes.

-Finally, I was nominated for an internal award at the company – “The Do-er” within 3 months of being at the company.
+Finally, I was nominated for an internal award at the company – "The Do-er" within 3 months of being at the company.
 I believe this is due to my unwavering approach to delivery.

-**Yozu**
+## Yozu

 **April 2019 – September 2020**